 Best Online Psychology Programs in Columbia, SC (2026)

 Columbia, South Carolina has a population of about 138,019.
 The city’s median household income is $55,653 (Census ACS 2023, 5-year).
 About 46.1% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited psychology programs within 100 miles of Columbia.
+Our directory has 31 accredited schools offering psychology programs near Columbia, with tuition ranging from $11,060 to $29,957 per year for indexed programs.
 In the Columbia, SC metro area, the top-earning psychology-related role is School Psychologist at a median $77,080 annually (BLS OEWS, May 2024).

 Closest Psychology Schools to Columbia

-The five accredited institutions below are the closest options indexed in our directory that offer psychology programs.
+The 10 accredited institutions below are the closest among the 31 schools in our directory that offer psychology programs near Columbia.
 Distances are calculated from Columbia city center.

 SchoolCityDistanceTuitionOnline